ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 ## Building sets of libraries

-As well as indvidual libraries, it is also possible to build a set of libraries without rebuilding the entire toolchain.
+As well as individual libraries, it is also possible to build a set of libraries without rebuilding the entire toolchain.
 The `arm-multilib` sub-project builds and collects multiple libraries, and generates a `multilib.yaml` file to map compile flags to variants.